Service + Area

 - Primary nearby markets used in Tri-Peak's Seneca planning for concrete & foundation work include Neosho, Joplin, Diamond, Granby, Carthage, and Webb City.

-- When crews or deliveries need resequencing, Seneca routing decisions are checked against the nearby order in the location graph to keep internal links and local coverage planning deterministic.
+- When crews or deliveries need resequencing, Seneca routing decisions are checked against nearby commitments so the next move protects the active workface.

-- This nearby-coverage set helps Tri-Peak keep concrete & foundation work coordination local to Newton County and adjacent Southwest Missouri markets without widening the scope beyond the enabled rollout.
+- This nearby-coverage set helps Tri-Peak keep concrete & foundation work coordination local to Newton County and adjacent Southwest Missouri markets without widening the scope beyond practical service coverage.

 Additional Seneca, MO Scope Types